OAGi/Score/docs/user_guide/index.rst

    containing tens of thousands of nodes and search can take a few seconds.

-4. Use the “Exclude SCs” checkbox in order to skip (i.e., exclude) the SC nodes from the searching function.
+4. Use the "Exclude SCs" checkbox in order to skip (i.e., exclude) the SC nodes from the searching function.
 When it is checked (i.e., enabled) the searching function does not consider the SC nodes.